leztien/Projects-Portfolio/CHECKLITST.md

 I.   Frame the problem and look at the big picture.
 II.
 Get the data.
 III.
 Explore the data to gain insights.
 XXX.
-Baseline model (here or after the next step)
+Baseline model (here or after the next step).
 IV.
 Prepare the data to better expose the underlying data patterns to Machine Learning algorithms.
 V.   Explore many different models and short-list the best ones.
 V(b) Error Analysis. <br>